Eitan Muller

-Eitan Muller (איתן מילר; Israel) is an Israeli professor of marketing at Stern School of Business at New York University whose research focuses on diffusion of innovation, new products and tech, and monetization and pricing.
+Eitan Muller is an Israeli professor of marketing at the Stern School of Business at New York University.
+His research focuses on diffusion of innovation, new product growth and technology, and monetization and pricing.

-Career
+Education

-Muller received his BSc in mathematics from the Technion - Israel Institute of Technology, then his MBA in marketing from Kellogg Graduate School of Management, Northwestern University.
-He completed his PhD in managerial economics from Kellogg Graduate School of Management at Northwestern University through its department of managerial economics and decision sciences.
+Muller received his BSc in mathematics from the Technion – Israel Institute of Technology.
+He then earned his MBA in marketing from the Kellogg School of Management at Northwestern University, followed by a PhD in managerial economics from the same institution through its department of managerial economics and decision sciences.

+Academic career

 Muller received his first academic position as an assistant professor at the University of Pennsylvania Economics Department.
-Since then, he has held positions at the Hebrew University of Jerusalem, Tel Aviv University, Reichman University, and New York University.
+He has since held positions at the Hebrew University of Jerusalem, Tel Aviv University, Reichman University, and New York University, where he currently serves as a professor at the Stern School of Business.

 Research

 Muller's research focuses on new product growth, innovation, and new product pricing.
-He has published three books on new product growth and innovation.

-Muller has served as vice president of publication, European Marketing Academy (2017–2020), editor-in-chief, International Journal of Research in Marketing (2012–2015), and associate editor, Management Science (1990–2001).
-Muller has held editorial review board positions for the following publications: Technological Forecasting and Social Change (2003–2008), Marketing Science (1986–2002), Journal of Marketing (2003–2018), Journal of Marketing Research (1994–2020), and International Journal of Research in Marketing (2019–current).

-Published works

-Muller has more than 100 publications that have been cited over 24,000 times, with an h-index of 55.
+His work has been highly influential in the field of marketing, with more than 100 publications that have been cited over 24,000 times and an h-index of 55.